 The Proposal Abstract must provide a short summary (no more than two pages double-spaced) of the proposed project, including names of applicant and partners, project title, purpose of the project (including goal and intended outcome), primary activities for which funds are requested, who will benefit (including geographic area to be served), products and deliverables, and how the applicant will measure progress in completing project goals and objectives.
 Applicants must not summarize past accomplishments in this section.

-Project Narrative (60 Points Total)
+Project Narrative (70 Points Total)

-The Project Narrative may not exceed 20 pages, double-spaced.
-The Project Narrative must include the following three sections (Purpose of Application, What Will Be Done, and Who Will Implement):
+The Project Narrative may not exceed 15 pages, double-spaced.
+The Project Narrative must include the following three sections:

-Purpose of Application (10 points)
+Purpose of Application (20 points)

 This section must: